Murmali handbags has taken a humble, cruelty-free material and transformed it into a highly coveted luxury eco-textile

 By Chiara Spagnoli Gabardi

 There are plenty of vegan bag brands out there.
 Formal and informal.
 Luxurious, and everyday.
 Small, and well known.
-But amongst these, Murmali really stands out.
+But amongst these, Murmali really stands out as being one of the most luxurious vegan brands on the planet.

 Why?
 Because this chic brand manages to transform the humble bark of trees into magnificently chic, luxurious handbags that will last for a lifetime.